Tarekattallah/Tadbeer/README.md

 <details>
 <summary><b>💰 Scenario 3 — Karim generates monthly payroll</b></summary>

 At the end of the month, Karim clicks **Generate Payroll**.
 The system calculates each employee's net salary: `Basic Salary + Bonuses − Deductions`.
-Individual PDF payslips are generated and available for download in each employee's portal.
+Individual PDF payslips are generated and pushed to each employee's personal portal for download.

 </details>

 <details>
 <summary><b>🕘 Scenario 4 — Mahmoud records daily attendance</b></summary>

 Mahmoud arrives at 9:05 AM and opens his Employee portal.
 He taps **Check In** — the system records his arrival and flags him as **Late (5 minutes)**.
 At end of day he taps **Check Out**.
-He can view his full monthly attendance history including working hours per day.
+He can view his full monthly attendance history with working hours per day.

 </details>

 <details>
 <summary><b>📊 Scenario 5 — Sarah monitors sales performance</b></summary>

 Sarah opens the Admin Dashboard and navigates to **CRM Reports**.
-She sees a breakdown of Won vs Lost deals per agent for the current quarter, overall conversion rates, and trends over time.
+She sees a breakdown of Won vs Lost deals per agent for the current quarter, overall conversion rates, and monthly trends.
 She exports the data to **CSV** for the board meeting.

 </details>